CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 1 - Display Where

 To make it easy to turn on or off the Social Panel plugin completely I have included a Load Panel option this will save you having to open up the plugin manager to disable it.
 The next two options give you an opportunity to select which categories you wish the panel to be displayed in for both Joomla and K2.
 If you wish to select more than one just hold down **Shift** on your keyboard and select the categories with your mouse. *\[Figure-23a\]*

 ![Figure-23a](images/docs/joomla/extensions/social-links/cw-slinks-config-panel2.png "Figure-23a"){.coalaweb-docs}

 #### Part 2 - Layout & Style

 Next are the **Layout & Style Options** these options will affect both the Fixed and Collapse style layouts.
 First you can choose if you want the panel to be visible all the time displayed to the side of the article content or Collapse which will hide the panel off the side of the page.
 The Collapse option becomes visible by clicking a tab that extends from the side of the page.

-The next option allows you to choose which side you want the panel displayed on.The next option allows you to choose a **Theme** for the panel.
+The next option allows you to choose which side you want the panel displayed on.

+The next option allows you to choose a **Theme** for the panel.
 I have included a few and will expand it over time but if you want to create your own have a look below.

+The buttons also have style options associated with them, you can display them in **Vertical** \[Bubble\], or with **No Count**.
+The only exception is the **Mail Count** button that can only be displayed in **Vertical**.

 #### Creating your own theme